-Due to the specific requirements of the legislation about when a card is required, to simplify the process it was decided by the Victorian Branch that all members over 18 require the card.
+Due to the specific requirements of the legislation about when a card is required, to simplify the process it was decided by the State Association that all members over 18 require the card.

 This means if you are over 18, you require a card to be a member of the organisation.
 If you don't have a card, you will be eventually deregistered from the organisation and you will not be permitted to attend or participate in Scouting related activities.